Jonayb/metadata-matcher/README.md

 ### What's New:
 - **Preserve Original Metadata**: Fixed issues where original photo metadata was lost.
 - **Keep Original File Sizes**: Fixed the issue where file sizes varied after processing.
 - **Accurate Time Zones**:  Corrected timestamp processing.
-The UTC datetime is now switched to the correct timezone from location latitude and longitude.
+The UTC datetime from Google Takeout is now switched to the correct timezone from location latitude and longitude.

 ## Restore Your Photo Metadata in 3 Easy Steps: